salmanshaikh18/LearnReact/Redux.md

 Har ek application me ek hi store hota hai use bolte hai single source of truth.

+## Redux, React-Redux, Redux-Toolkit

+Certainly, let's discuss these concepts in the context of React:

+**Redux in React:**
+In React applications, managing state becomes crucial as the app grows.
+Redux is a library used with React to centralize and organize the application's state.
+It provides a global store where all the data (state) of the application is kept.

+- **Store:** The store is like a big container that holds all the data for the entire application.

+- **Actions:** Actions are like messages that tell the store what happened.
+For example, a user clicking a button can trigger an action.

+- **Reducers:** Reducers are functions that decide how the state should change based on the received actions.
+They take the current state and an action, and then return a new state.

+**React Redux:**
+React Redux is a package that helps integrate Redux with React.
+It provides a way for React components to interact with the Redux store.

+- It uses the `connect` function to establish a connection between React components and the Redux store.

+- Connected components can access the state from the store and dispatch actions to update the state.

+**Redux Toolkit in React:**
+Redux Toolkit is particularly helpful in simplifying Redux-related code in React applications.

+- **configureStore():** It provides a simple way to set up the Redux store, reducing boilerplate code.

+- **createSlice():** It makes writing reducers more straightforward.
+A slice includes the reducer logic and the actions in a more concise manner.

+- **createAsyncThunk():** For handling asynchronous operations like API calls, this utility makes it cleaner and easier to manage in React applications.

+So, in React, Redux helps manage the state, React Redux connects React components with the Redux store, and Redux Toolkit makes the use of Redux in React more convenient by providing useful utilities.

 ## Steps for using redux in react by creating todo app.

 ## Step 1: